hyper-potato/Notes-in-the-winter/0_Machine Learning/Supervised Learning/5_Ensemble Methods/2_Random Forest.md

 Random Forest is an ensemble of Decision Trees, generally trained via the bagging method (or sometimes pasting).

+(random forest has a 'feature importance' by product.

 One of the most famous and useful bagged algorithms is the **Random Forest**